 Diagnostic Radiology uses non-invasive imaging scans to diagnose a patient.
-The tests and equipment used sometimes involves low doses of radiation to create highly detailed images of an area.
-These images help doctors properly diagnose and treat patient conditions
+The tests and equipment used sometimes involve low doses of radiation to create highly detailed images of an area.
+These images help doctors properly diagnose and treat patient conditions.

 Examples of diagnostic radiology include: